 The standing variation of the shoulder press activates core muscles during the movement.

-Doing the shoulder press with proper form and technique increase core strength and help you build a solid upper body structure.
+Proper form and technique in the shoulder press increase core strength and help build a solid upper body structure.

-A solid core has numerous benefits, such as it helps you push, pull and lift heavier weights and improves overall performance.
+A solid core has numerous benefits, such as helping you push, pull, and lift heavier weights and improving overall performance.

 3. Improve Grip Strength

 The overhead press also increases the strength of your grip.
-Having a solid grip help you lift heavy weights (such as a deadlift) soundly.
+Having a solid grip helps you lift heavy weights (such as a deadlift) soundly.

 4. Promote Muscle Growth